amarenahook/amarenachecker/README.md

-# amarenahook
+# amarenahook public release
-amarena.space's public cs:go hack
-featuring basic hvh and legit features

-propably will feature linux and macOS compatibility. for now windows only
+Very useful feature list:

+ * Simple ESP and glow
+ * Bone-based aimbot
+ * Basic rage features
+ * Miscellaneous hacks

+Currently supporting only Windows, but we are planning<br/>
+adding support for Linux and Mac OS.

-will be updated as often as possible
+Will be updated as often as possible.